 I am happy to announce that I will be adding this item to standard inventory.
 For a few years now I have been testing and refining this concept while providing these packages for friends and close customers.
 I see it is gaining traction in the off-road market now and I want people to have a resource for a complete kit with all the bugs worked out.

 My kit includes the following.

-Qty 1 - Anti-Tip Block, 3d printed, Yellow extra thick wall PLA with 50% infill
+Qty 1 - Anti-Tip Block, 3d printed, Yellow extra thick wall PLA+ with high infill

 Qty 1 - Nylon Storage Case, Zippered